Generic Name and Formulations:

 Gadoterate meglumine 376.9mg/mL (0.5mmol/mL); soln for IV inj; preservative-free.

 Indications for DOTAREM:

-For use in MRI to detect and visualize areas with disruption of the blood brain barrier and/or abnormal vascularity in brain (intracranial), spine and associated tissues.
+For use in MRI of the brain (intracranial), spine and associated tissues in adults and children (including term neonates) to detect and visualize areas with disruption of the blood brain barrier and/or abnormal vascularity.

 Adults and Children:

-0.1mmol/kg (0.2mL/kg) given as an IV bolus at a rate of 2mL/sec (adults) or 1–2mL/sec (neonates/children), followed by a normal saline flush (to ensure complete injection).
-Weight based dosing: see full labeling.
+Preterm neonates: not established.
+Give by IV bolus inj at a rate of ~2mL/sec (adults) or 1–2mL/sec (neonates/children), manually or by power injector.
+0.2mL/kg (0.1mmol/kg), followed by a normal saline flush to ensure complete injection.

-Nausea, headache, inj site pain, inj site coldness, rash; acute kidney injury, hypersensitivity reactions.
+Nausea, headache, inj site pain, inj site coldness, rash; hypersensitivity reactions.

 Single-dose vials (5mL, 10mL, 15mL, 20mL)—10; Pre-filled syringes (10mL, 15mL, 20mL)—5